 Spies like us: 50 yrs since Cold War Swap

+Within minutes, as the men got inside different cars and sped off, the bridge once again stood deserted – not needed by either side.
+This was the end of a key episode in the Cold War.
 It was the first of many spy exchanges between the USSR and the USA (eventually even the Glienicker Bridge, an ordinary steel construction where the exchange took place, became a landmark – dubbed The Bridge of Spies).
 It was also the end of two stories that had held the attention of leaders and ordinary people for years as the two superpowers bitterly fought each other without firing a single bullet.

 The man with many names